NDraganov/sneakers-react-app/README.md

 This Project presents my third and final project with my Front-end Web Development course with Learning People Global.
 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-The purpose of the solution is to present "Put all together" Front-end web development project using JavaScript UI Library.
+The purpose of the solution is to present my "Bringing it together" Front-end web development project using JavaScript UI Library.
 The solution itself is an e-commerce website SNEAKERS.

 ## Table of contents